-Comments received from government agencies and officials, First Nation and Métis communities, potentially affected and interested persons, and interest groups during this period will be addressed and documented in the final ESR, as required by the Class EA process.
+Comments received from government agencies and officials, First Nation and Métis communities, potentially affected and interested persons, and interest groups during this period were addressed and are documented in this final ESR, as required by the Class EA process.
+No Part II Order requests were received to elevate this project from a Class EA to an Individual EA.